cosyverif/paquito/src/Documentation-paquito/README.md

 ```
 At the end you will have paquito package according to the distribution on which you start creating.

 ####Observation:
 We use **php.ini** for Archlinux and Centos , because there are some php modules that are missing in the php configuration file of these distributions .

-Create package paquito in docker , for this you follow the same steps as above , the only thing that changes is :
+Create package paquito non locally (a lot of dockers ) , for this you follow the same steps as above , the only thing that changes is :
 we will not used the **--local** option .

 **To create Debian package :**